alephium/docs/docs/dapps/tutorials/first-fungible-token.md

 sidebar_label: First fungible token
 ---

-In Alephium, when deploying a new contract, we can issue a specified amount of tokens and optionally send them to a recipient.
-The id of the newly issued token is the same as the id of the contract that issues it.
+In Alephium, when deploying a new contract, you can issue a specified amount of tokens and optionally send them to a recipient.
+The ID of the newly issued token is the same as the ID of the contract that issues it.

-In this guide, we will learn how to issue a token that complies with the [Fungible Token Standard](/dapps/standards/fungible-tokens#fungible-token-standard) using the [Web3 SDK](/dapps/sdk/getting-started).
+In this guide, you will learn how to issue a token that complies with the [Fungible Token Standard](/dapps/standards/fungible-tokens#fungible-token-standard) using the [Web3 SDK](/dapps/sdk/getting-started).